-At least 40 people have been killed and more than 120 injured after a train collision in Pakistan’s Sindh province.
+At least 40 killed and more than 120 injured after Millat Express derailed and Sir Syed Express hit it soon afterwards in Sindh province.

 At least 40 people have been killed and more than 120 injured after a train collision near the southern Pakistani town of Dharki, officials say, with rescue work still under way to find survivors trapped in the debris.

 The collision took place early on Monday morning near the town of Dharki, about 440km (273 miles) north of Pakistan’s largest city of Karachi, officials say.

 Senior Daharki police officer Umar Tufail said 40 people were killed.